fxxrytail/skzcode/content/support/skz-comeback/index.md

 > FREE as long as you have access to internet.

 Here's a detailed information about all Korean music shows criteria provided by KShowAnalysis.
-Stray Kids don't promote on The Show so you may ignore it.
-{{< tweet 1359377074717290496 >}}
+Stray Kids don't promote and not eligible to win on The Show so you may ignore it. {{< tweet 1359377074717290496 >}}

 ## Korean Digital Sales